Introduction to Infused Water

 REFRESHING BASIL-INFUSED WATERS: SHOULD YOU MAKE IT?

-Basil water is the "holy grail" compared to other infused water recipes.
-It contains very few servings of calories (or nutrition calories), which can serve as your detox water and melt into natural flavors.
+Basil water is the “holy grail” compared to other infused water recipes.
+It contains very few calories (or nutritional calories), which can serve as your detox water and melt into natural flavors.

 What’s more, basil-infused water is completely flexible.
 You can make strawberry basil, berry basil, or basil cucumber, and perhaps infuse your freshwater with blueberries and other fruits in a mason jar, glass jar, or pitcher.
 The possibilities are endless!